camo-jm/camo-jm/README.md

 <h><b>Welcome 🧉</b></h>
 - I know a bit of Python
-- I learned a bit of robotics in school
+- I learned robotics with arduino in school

 ---